 MY PROFILE TAB

 Once logged-in, you can fill-out your profile and return at any time to keep it up-to-date.
-Because it is a "living inventory," all answers are saved in the survey.
-Just update the information that is new or has changed!
+Because the GIS Inventory is a "living inventory," all answers are saved in the database and you can return at any time to update the information that has changed.
+It is very important that you update your account when changes occur, because the System will update all of your metadata information and push the updated files out to other national systems.

-Your User Profile is divided into sections viewable under "My Profile" from the main toolbar.
+Your profile is divided into several sections that will display in the left hand navigation area once you've selected "My Profile" from the main toolbar.
 As you complete the information, make sure that you click on the Save and Continue button to save your data and move automatically to the next section of your profile.

 My Data Layers

 Please complete all relevant information in each section.
 Beneficial reports, metadata templates and search functions are automatically generated based on your answers to these sections.
 The more complete your information, the better the system works for everyone.
-In addition, please provide answers to all questions in the State Questions tab if it appears, because this information is needed to improve statewide coordination efforts in your state.
+In addition, please provide answers to the questions in the State Questions tab if it appears.
+This information is needed to improve statewide coordination efforts in your state.

 Upon logging-in, you will see the My Profile section.
 The information you entered when you created your account is listed in this section.
 You can change/update this information at any time.